NinjaBearStudioTech/Documentation/Writerside/topics/combat/combat_system/cbt_casts.md

     </ul>
 </tldr>

 The term "Cast" comes from the traditional RPG expression, _spellcasting_.
-However, this Gameplay Ability can be used as a base to other that requires **complex target selection** (friendly or hostile), **optional target confirmation** and diverse options regarding how to **apply gameplay effects** to these targets.
+However, this Gameplay Ability can also be used as a base for other abilities that require **complex target selection** (friendly or hostile), **optional target confirmation** and diverse options regarding how to **apply gameplay effects** to these targets.

 ## Cast Ability
 The Cast Ability can be configured in many ways to support different design goals.
 Below is a **property summary**,